Skip to main content

 Key management

 SDK keys are shown once in the dashboard when created.
 Store them in environment variables and treat them as secrets.
-They grant read-only access to the flag snapshot — they cannot create, modify, or delete any resources.
+They grant read-only access to the flag snapshot.
+They cannot create, modify, or delete any resources.
 To rotate a key: revoke it and generate a new one.
 Instances holding the revoked key continue serving from their cached snapshot until their next refresh attempt, at which point the request will fail and the SDK will surface the error via its status hooks.